Published or Revised November 21, 2014

 Paris Junior College’s new 39,000-square-foot Greenville Center campus opened to students for the fall 2008 semester.

-The college moved into its own facility, the old U.S. Post Office building, during the summer before starting its second year.
+The college moved into its own facility, the old post office building, during the summer before starting its second year.
 The building was donated to the Paris Independent School District by the federal government.
-In 1931 the college became an independent unit of the school system, and J.R.
+In 1931, the college became an independent unit of the school system, and J.R.
 McLemore became the first president.

-The college began adding new facilities at its campus in 1963, and a building program continued until 1978 during which time the J.R.
-McLemore Student Center, dormitories, Natural Sciences and Mathematics Center, applied science annexes, Aikin Center for Applied Sciences, Center for Musical Arts, Lifelong Learning Center, apartments, and the Mike Rheudasil Learning Center were built.
-Included in the Learning Center/Library is the Welma and A.M.
-Aikin Jr. Regional Archives, which contains the papers of the late Senator A.M.
-Aikin Jr., cosponsor of the Gilmer-Aikin Bill and member of the Texas legislature for 46 years.
+The college began adding new facilities at its campus in 1963 and a building program continued until 1978 during which time the J.R.
+McLemore Student Center, dormitories, Natural Sciences and Mathematics Center, applied science annexes, Aikin Center for Applied Sciences, Center for Musical Arts, Lifelong Learning Center, married student apartments, and the Mike Rheudasil Learning Center were built.
+Included in the Learning Center/Library is the A.M. and Welma Aikin Jr. Regional Archives, which contains the papers of the late Senator A.M.
+Aikin Jr., co-sponsor of the Gilmer-Aikin Bill and member of the Texas legislature for forty-six years.

+In 1988, the Hunt Physical Education Center was completed to provide additional space for kinesiology instruction and is the home of the PJC Dragons basketball and Lady Dragons basketball and volleyball teams.
+It includes classrooms and the Dragon Hall of Fame.
 The college acquired and completely remodeled a building on the north side of Clarksville Street adjacent to the campus that has become the Bobby R. Walters Workforce Training Center.
-It houses the Health Occupations Programs, as well as the Social Science, Electronics, Electromechanical and Drafting Departments.
+It houses the Health Occupations Programs, Continuing Education, Electrician, Mechatronics, Drafting and Adult Basic Education.